fluxninja/aperture/docs/content/get-started/get-started.md

-1. **Sign up for an account**: Get started with Aperture by [creating an account][sign-up], completing the simple onboarding - giving you an introduction to dashboard - and inviting your team members so you can all collaborate on creating your first policy.
+1. **Sign up for an account**: Get started with Aperture by [creating an account][sign-up], completing the simple onboarding - giving you an introduction to the dashboard - and inviting your team members, so you can collaborate on load management.
-2. **Map to Cloud Agent**: Aperture Agent authenticates requests from SDK integrations using Agent API keys, which can be created for your project within the Aperture UI; for more information, see [Agent API Keys][agent-api-keys] for more details.
+2. **Connect to Aperture Cloud"**: Aperture Agent authenticates requests from SDK integrations using Agent API keys, which can be created for your project within the Aperture UI; for more information, see [Agent API Keys][agent-api-keys] for more details.